 And those were just the better days.
 On others, a score of wop teenagers would chase me through their streets.
 A few times, they caught me, and threw me to the ground.
 Then seemed to have no clue as to what next and turned away.
 Withdrawing while treating me to some last smothered mulattos and mules.

-Even it was only a 2-mile walk, I hated it.
+Even if it was only a 2-mile walk, I hated it.
 And often I would beg mother to let me take the D-train at closer by Fordham Rd station.
-Which she always refused at this would force me to either cross Central Park or Harlem on the other side of the underground trip.
+Which she always refused as this would force me to either cross Central Park or Harlem on the other side of the underground trip.

 Then, one day, one of these fat middle-agers, who always hang out on a street corner, in front of a butchery or a pub, wearing glossy suits, with shirts bearing oversized collars smothering narrow ties, pulled his Cadillac up to me.
 The driver simply pushed a lever to slide the passenger’s window open.
 I could hardly believe it.
 Never before had I seen a car with electric windows.

 Then, the slick hair-dressed Italian offered me a ride to West Farms Square station.
 I was reluctant and puzzled as to how this man knew where I was heading for.
 But it was a frisk and wet day.
 And avoiding another 20 minutes of wet shoes was more than I could resist.
-From that day on, the rides were offered on almost daily.
+From that day on, the rides were offered on an almost daily basis.
 After a while, the man even started adding a dime for me to buy a soda and some candy.

 Gradually, I got convinced that, contrary to what mother always claimed, this Italian really meant well by me.
 Just because I was a good kid.